What Are the Best Defenses for Domestic Violence Cases?

 In 80% of the cases, prosecutors have to grapple with the alleged victim either saying they don't want the person prosecuted or attempting to change their story somehow.
 This is something they already know.
 If the case is a good case for them, and they believe the person committed domestic violence against their significant other, then they're going to prosecute it.

-Don't forget, the police have bodycams.
-They will be able to testify to whatever was said, and most likely, it will be captured on video anyway.
+Remember, the police have bodycams.
+They will be able to testify to whatever was said, and it will most likely be captured on video anyway.
 Hence, prosecutors are likelier to believe that version of events than later.

 You've got to get an attorney ready to fight for you.
 Just to give you one example, a lot of times, I see a husband and wife get in a situation where the husband gets a domestic violence charge against them.
 They live together.
 They have kids together.
 The husband is the breadwinner.
 They go to court for the first time, and the judge orders the husband out of the house and to stay a hundred yards away from the alleged victim.